JoaoVaz21/JoaoVaz21.github.io/_portfolio/project2.md

 unity_dir: Celestialnoid
 ---
 My first published game!
-Wanting to do something from start to finish on Unity, I decided to do a breakout/arkanoid for Android devices.
+Wanting to create something from start to finish on Unity, I decided to do a breakout/arkanoid for Android devices.
 The key factor when developing this was to make it so the player would never get the sensation of repetion.
 With that in mind I thought of what would make this project different... a level maker that would randonmly generate levels according with certain parameters.
 Everytime the player begins the game, he will get a totally different level.
 The same will happen when the player finishes the level, increasing the difficulty parameters with each level.